jonestm9/og_team4-final-project/oauth/README.md

 https://kubernetes.github.io/ingress-nginx/examples/auth/oauth-external-auth/

-You may need to make sure that the prerequesites have been satisfied:
+You may need to make sure that the prerequisites have been satisfied:

 https://kubernetes.github.io/ingress-nginx/examples/PREREQUISITES/